isomerpages/ogp-buildforgood/pages/faq.md

 Unfortunately, no. You have to be in Singapore to participate in our in-person sessions and the finale.

+### Can I participate as a startup?
+You are free to join as a startup team, but you should be presenting a new solution that was built during the hackathon month at the finale.
+To ensure fairness, teams are not allowed to bring in an existing solution that was built before the hackathon.

 ### Can I participate if I’m working or schooling?

 Yes!
 We welcome students or working professionals aged 18 years old and above.